iPhone Not Sending Pictures to Android? (Try This Fix First!)

 To restart your iPhone, follow the steps below.

-• For iPhone X or later, press and hold either volume button and the side button until the power off slider appears on the screen.
+• For iPhone X or later, press and hold the Volume or the Side button until the power off slider appears on the screen.

 • For iPhone SE (1st generation), 5, or earlier, press and hold the top button until the power off slider appears.

-Drag the slider all the way to the right, then wait 30 seconds for your device to completely shut off.
+Drag the slider all the way to the right, then wait 30 seconds for your device to shut off completely.
 After you’ve restarted your iPhone, try again to send a picture to an Android phone.

 If this does not work, you may need to make sure that your iPhone is running the latest iOS version.